 - Graduate School application (Apply online at http://www.gradapply.osu.edu) PLEASE NOTE: Due to a system upgrade, the online application will be available on or after July 15th.

-Use the All Other Graduate Programs link at the bottom of this page.
+Use the All Other Graduate Programs to access the SUMMER 2015 application.

 The requested term of Admissions is SUMMER (not Autumn).
 Please make sure that you choose SUMMER from the drop down list when completing the application.

 Do NOT select or submit the SOPHAS application.

 You are encouraged to upload all supplemental materials with your online application.